 On home soil, though, DfT ‘average length of haul’ statistics paint a favourable picture in terms of the electrification of rigids and articulated vehicles.
 In 1990, rigids of all sizes covered an average of 43 miles, which increased to 51 miles by 2010 and now stands at 59 miles.
 Articulated vehicles exceeding 33 tonnes, namely curtainsiders, box van and double deck trailers, made average journey lengths of 129 miles in 1990, 122 miles in 2010 and 136 miles according to 2019 data, meaning that HGVs haven’t undergone an increase in average haulage trips over the years, the statistics remaining relatively static.
 The all-electric and indeed hybrid HGVs already on the market and being launched over the next year or so would all comfortably accommodate the average length of haul without requiring a recharge en-route.

 Envisaging HGVs eventually being provided with charging facilities while loading and unloading at distribution centres, warehouses and similar is certainly plausible, but AC chargers are regrettably relatively slow, while DC fast-charging is more expensive.
 The study’s consideration of battery-swapping is an exciting possibility, negating recharge times completely, although battery costs themselves would pose a considerable investment for operators.
-Wireless charging is already here for certain car models but is a way off for lorries.
 It’s clear, then, that the TCO needs to be considered carefully by fleets contemplating going electric, but some logistics firms’ routes will suit electrification very well.